HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 defines a linear isomorphism with inverse $E_{a,-b}$.
 In case $a = e_r$ and $b[r]=1$ we call
 $E_{a,b}$ the elimination matrix $E^r_b$.

-**Algorithm** We only give a sketch of the Algorithm here since the ideas are well known.
-More details can be found e.g. in [Trefethen1997, Lecture 20]
+**Algorithm.** We only give a sketch of the Algorithm here since the ideas are well known.
+More details can be found e.g. in [Trefethen1997, Lecture 20], [Golub1983, p.132],

 1. We proceed recursively.
 If either $m = 0$ or $n = 0$ we are done.
 2. Select the element $p = A[i,j]$ with largest absolute value as pivot element, and apply